CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 Using BHM™, the entity was restructured through:

-Authority signal layering
+Authority signal reinforcement

 Institutional validation integration